SajinaPK/AWS_Learning/Solution_Architect/25_DisasterRecovery_Migrations/DatabaseMigration.md

     - Option 2: Create an Aurora read-replica from your RDS MySQL, and when replication lag is 0 (means Aurora replica has fully caught up with MySQL), promote it as its own DB cluster (can take time and cost $) (more continous) (extra cost associated with the network for replication)
   - External MySQL to Aurora MySQL
     - Option 1: Use Percona XtraBackup to create a file backup and put it in S3.
 From Aurora to directly import this backup file from S3 into a new Aurora MySQL DB cluster.
-    - Option 2: Create an Aurora MySQL DB then use the mysqldump utility to run against the MySQL database an pipe this output to the Aurora DB. (slower than S3 method)
+    - Option 2: Create an Aurora MySQL DB then use the mysqldump utility to run against the MySQL database and pipe this output to the Aurora DB. (slower than S3 method)
   - Use DMS if both database are up and running to do continuous replication between the 2 DB.

 # RDS & Aurora PostgreSQL Migrations